SUSE/ansible-container/README.md

 The setup_cockpit.yml playbook automates the deployment of the Cockpit Web server on an ALP Dolomite host using a containerized approach with Podman.

-### Extend Cockpit's Capabilities:
-Set the extend_functionality variable to true to install cockpit-tukit and enhance Cockpit's capabilities.
-After installation, a system reboot is recommended.

 ```shell
 $ cd /usr/local/share/ansible-container/examples/ansible
 $ ansible-playbook setup_cockpit.yml